In this section, you will learn how to:

 Each team will have its own projects dashboard, and the projects that you create in the team's dashboard will be accessible to all members of the team.

-To add more than 2 collaborators in your team, you can upgrade to the Basic or Enterprise plan.
+To add more than 2 collaborators in your team, upgrade to the Basic or Enterprise plan.